vdbrink/vdbrink.github.io/docker/index.md

 ## Zigbee2MQTT

-A bridge to read zigbee devices values and convert the data to json and send it to the [mosquitto](#mosquitto) MQTT server.
+A bridge to read Zigbee devices values and convert the data to json and send it to the [mosquitto](#mosquitto) MQTT server.

 ```